CivicActions/security-policy/yubikey/README.md

 ## Enable YubiKey TFA for applications

 ### Lastpass
-This requires a Yubikey OTP (cover the button for approximately one second) on laptop/desktop and a NFC contact on mobile to unlock LastPass.
+This requires a Yubikey token (cover the button for approximately one second) on laptop/desktop to unlock LastPass.
 - My Vault -> Account Settings -> Multifactor Options
-  - Set up one free option (e.g., Google Authenticator or Duo) - this is a useful backup
+  - Set up one free option (e.g., [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en)) - this is a useful backup
-  - YubiKey (an easier option) is available when using LastPass Premium ($12/year)
+  - YubiKey (an easier option) is available when using [LastPass Premium](https://lastpass.com/yubico/) ($12/year)
-- Set:
+    - Select the YubiKey option.
+    - Insert the YubiKey device into a USB port on your computer.
+    - Focus your cursor on the "YubiKey #1" field.
+    - Press the button on the YubiKey device.
+    - A long string of dots should appear in the YubiKey #1 field.
+    - Change the "YubiKey Authentication" status to "Enabled"
+    - Set "Enabled" ==> "Yes"
-  - "Permit Offline Access" ==> "Disallowed"
+    - Set "Permit Offline Access" ==> "Disallow"
-  - "Enabled" ==> "Yes"
+	- Press the Update button
+    - Enter your LastPass master password and press Confirm.
+    - YubiKey is now enabled for your LastPass account.
-- If you have a *YubiKey Neo* (not our standard model, the *YubiKey 4*) and your phone supports NFC, you can touch the Neo against your phone to unlock on mobile.
+- If you have a *YubiKey Neo* (CivicActions uses the *YubiKey 4* model) and your phone supports NFC, you can touch the Neo against your phone to unlock on mobile.

 ### Google
 For each Google account you have: